Waldhausen Additivity: Classical and Quasicategorical: Appendix 1: Waldhausen Equivalences of Waldhausen (Quasi)Categories

-\begin{corollary} If $F\colon \calc \to \cald$ is a Waldhausen equivalence of quasicategories, then is a diagonal weak equivalence of bisimplicial sets. \end{corollary} \begin{proof} The functor $S_n^\infty F$ is an equivalence of quasicategories, since $S_n^\infty$ sends natural equivalences to natural equivalences.
-These same natural equivalences make $\left(S_n^\infty F\right)_\text{equiv}$ into an equivalence of categories, as their components are equivalences in quasicategories.
-The result now follows from the Realization Lemma and the fact that every equivalence of quasicategories is a weak homotopy equivalence of simplicial sets. \end{proof}
+is a diagonal weak equivalence of bisimplicial sets.
+Moreover, if $\calc$, $\cald$, and $F$ are pointed, then is a level-wise weak equivalence of spectra. \end{corollary} \begin{proof} The first result follows from Proposition~\ref{prop:Waldhausen_equivalence_induces_equivalence of_S_n_equiv}~\ref{prop:iii:Waldhausen_equivalence_induces_equivalence of_S_n_equiv}, the Realization Lemma, and the fact that every equivalence of quasicategories is a homotopy equivalence of simplicial sets.
+The second statement is a consequence of the first. \end{proof}